Jukim2/header_make_script/README.md

 You can set the starting directory and target directory will be starting directory and  subdirectories

+⚠️ files end with 'bonus.c' will be excluded by default.
+You can change this by commenting out the second line of script.

+  It is in the home directory.

+⚠️ It generates 42header and header guard but It does not update 42header

 ## Description

 ### ham [-n File] [-d Directory] [-s Seperation] [-e Exclude] [-h Help]